awsdocs/amazon-athena-user-guide/doc_source/creating-tables.md

 # Tables and Databases Creation Process in Athena<a name="creating-tables"></a>

-Amazon Athena uses [Apache Hive](https://hive.apache.org/) data definition language \(DDL\) statements to define and query external tables where data resides on Amazon Simple Storage Service\.

-You can run DDL statements:

-+ In the Athena console

-+ using a JDBC or an ODBC driver

-+ using the Athena **Create Table** wizard\.
+You can run DDL statements in the Athena console, using a JDBC or an ODBC driver, or using the Athena **Create Table** wizard\.

 When you create a new table schema in Athena, Athena stores the schema in a data catalog and uses it when you run queries\.